Plant Family Guides: Lavandula - Lavenders Plant-Family Guides

 Most late season Lavenders belong to the Lavandula x intermedia (Lavandin) group but some cultivars of Lavandula angustifolia (English Lavender) are also prized for their midsummer blooms.
 Flowering typically occurs in July or August and tends to last until late summer.

 While Lavender is usually regarded as a summer-blooming flower, some Lavender plants are early bloomers with their magnificent blooms appearing early in spring.
 Others are late bloomers with blooms opening up in midsummer and lasting until late summer.
-Planting one of each in your garden will reward you with heavenly fragrance and attractive flower spikes from spring until late summer.
-Alternatively, you can simply choose a variety of Lavender which blooms almost continuously from spring to summer's end.
+Some bloom almost continuously from spring to summer's end.